ps173/jsedit/README.md

 - [ ] Some way to manage screen \ windows in terminal

-  - ncurses binding for node has no maintainer right now
+  - Ncurses binding for node has no maintainer right now.
-  - there is blessed but it is far more bloated with stuff for my use case which will end up making download size more atleast imo.
+  - There is blessed but it is far more bloated with stuff for my use case which will end up making download size more atleast imo.
 Plus why depend on some external deps.